cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

     // create the acknowledgement coomit using the function defined in [packet specification](https://github.com/cosmos/ibc/blob/c7b2e6d5184b5310843719b428923e0c5ee5a026/spec/core/v2/ics-004-packet-semantics/PACKET.md) commit=commitV2Acknowledgment(acknowledgement)

-    provableStore.set(
-    packetAcknowledgementPath(destChannelId, sequence),commit)
+    provableStore.set(packetAcknowledgementPath(destChannelId, sequence),commit)

-    // log that a packet has been acknowledged
-    // Event Emission
-    // Note that the event should be emitted by this function only in the asynchrounous ack case.
-Otherwise the event is emitted during the onReceive packet=getPacket(destChannelId,sequence)
-    if(packet!=nil){
-        // emit an acknowledgement event for each app acknowledgement in the acknowledgement for i, ack in acknowledgment {
-            emitEvents("write_acknowledgement", {
-                sourceChannel: packet.sourceChannel,
-                destChannel: packet.destChannel,
-                sequence: packet.sequence, // value is string in decimal format
-                payloadSequence: i, // value is string in decimal format
-                acknowledgement: toHex(ack),
-            })
 }

-        // delete the packet from state
-        storedPacket[destChannelId,sequence]=nil
-    }
-}
 ```

 ###### WriteAcknowledgement Events

 The WriteAcknowledgement handler must emit the original received packet associated with the acknowledgement and the acknowledgement in events itself.
 Since the protocol only stores the hash of the packet and acknowledgment in state, the entire preimage (ie the packet and acknowledgement) must be emitted in events so it can be reconstructed by the relayer.
 Note: In the case of asynchronous acknowledgements; the original received packet must be stored temporarily so that it can be emitted on WriteAcknowledgement events.
+The event **should** also emit the `destinationChannel` and `sequence` separately in order to allow for easy event filtering by relayers that want to focus on relaying for a single channel.

 In the case, an implementor does not have access to an event system; the implementor must then store the entire packet and acknowledgment in state so it can be retreived by a relayer.